DorArlaki/Relay/README.md

 ## Features

-- ✅ Bypassing Kaspersky, Windows Defender, and other security software :The generated executable is specifically crafted to evade detection by Windows Defender and other antivirus software.
+- The generated executable is specifically crafted to evade detection by Windows Defender and other antivirus software.
 - Meterpreter over HTTPS: The script establishes a connection using meterpreter, providing a versatile and robust framework for interacting with the target system.
 - Encrypted Communication: All communication between the attacker and the target system is encrypted using HTTPS, ensuring confidentiality and integrity of the data exchanged.
 - Simple Usage: The script prompts the user to enter their IP address, port, and certificate file, making it easy to customize and generate the payload.